 Brenda O’ Toole – Practising registered midwife and HypnoBirthing teacher DipHb(KGH)

 I have been teaching ante-natal classes since 2007.
 I have been a midwife for nearly 20 years.
-I have always believed in giving pregnant women a more holistic approach, that is, a more integrated medical approach, with the choices of HypnoBirthing techniques in promoting confidence and trust in her own ability to birth (there is a sound science behind this!), ‘spinning baby workshop’ techniques for optimum baby positioning before labour, nutrition and with the optional supports of homeopathy in pregnancy.
+I have always aimed towards a holistic approach in giving care to Mothers, a more integrated medical approach, with the choices of HypnoBirthing techniques in promoting confidence and trust in her own ability to birth (there is a sound science behind this!) also, ‘spinning baby workshop’ techniques for optimum baby positioning before labour, nutrition and with the optional supports of homeopathy in pregnancy.
 This incorporates the emotional side of a pregnant woman which can often be neglected in pregnancy.
 These classes dispel fears and myths, promoting well-being and trust in her ability to give birth comfortably and safely.
 The classes I teach are evidence based and on best international practice.

 Why did I become a HypnoBirthing ® practitioner?